Parimatch1/SV-Guides-Revamped/[Unofficial] Modified Training Guide.md

 **Speaker:** I will now split you into 2 lines.
 One one the left side of the session room door and one on the right.

+> `[Equally split the attendees into 2 groups and place them on both sides of the door]`
 > `[Once the lines are made move to the center of the lines so everyone can see your messages]`

 **Speaker:** We will be in 2 lines and we will clear the facility.
 We will start by going through the max cells.